miso-lims/miso-lims/docs/developers-manual.md

 and the model/view controllers.
 The javadocs in `AbstractST.java` have more specific information on these.

-#### Running the tests
+#### Running the Tests

-After building the full MISO project, the database integration tests can be run with:
+After building the full MISO project, the Spring controller tests can be run with:

 ```
 mvn clean verify -pl miso-web -DskipSTs=false